 - Attention to detail;

 - Initiative and ability to work independently, efficiently and without close supervision;

-- Possession of an unexpired driver’s license, or ability to attain a driver’s license, and ability to drive for the university;
+- Possession of an unexpired driver’s license, or ability to obtain a driver’s license, and ability to drive for the university;

-- Demonstrated experience advising university-age students on complex processes or compliance requirements;
+- Demonstrated experience giving university-age students advice on complex processes or compliance requirements;

 - Experience interpreting and/or implementing strategies for regulation or policy compliance;